When an Inability to Work Results in Depression

 At The Walthew Law Firm, we represent Western Washington residents whose depression and anxiety have grown out of an industrial injury or occupational disease.
 Depression is not about having a personality disorder.
 It is about experiencing the impact of a work-related accident beyond the physical damage.

 Challenges exist in diagnosis and treatment from a doctor.
-Obstacles are placed in front of us in proving the claim.
-However, over the past 70-plus years, we have faced those difficulties and have successfully overcome them on behalf of our clients.
+Obstacles placed in front of us complicate proving the claim.
+However, over the past 75-plus years, we have faced those difficulties and strongly advocated on behalf of our clients.